Justice Department warns of higher pay-TV prices in AT&T-Time Warner appeal

 The fight over AT&T and Time Warner is still very much a thing.

 The US Department of Justice on Monday filed its opening brief in the D.C.
-District Court of Appeals. designed to prevent, or break up, AT&T's acquisition of Time Warner.
+District Court of Appeals, which is designed to prevent, or break up AT&T's acquisition of Time Warner.
 AT&T closed its takeover in June, just days after a district court judge ruled in favor of the telecom giant.

 The appeal was a surprise given AT&T's complete victory over the agency in June.
 Most industry observers had suspected Judge Richard Leon to dictate concessions to the telecom provider in his ruling.
 But Leon ruled in favor of AT&T without any stipulations, and admonished the Justice Department for such a weak case.